Prince-Tee/AWS_CloudSolutionFor2CompanyWebsites/README.md

 Ensure the ALB is created within the appropriate VPC | AZ | Subnets Choose the Certificate from ACM
 Select Security Group
-Select webserver Instances as the target group
-Ensure that health check passes for the target group
+Select or create target group webserver Instances as the target group Ensure that health check passes for the target group
 Note: This process must be repeated for both WordPress and Tooling websites.